CMASCenter/modeling-in-the-cloud/Meetings/2022/0317-Workgroup Priorities.md

 ## Consolidated Ideas for Workgroup Priorities:
 *	Invite vendors to talk about what they can offer, e.g.,
-      *	Cloud service providers—e.g., what support they provide for scientific computin
+      *	Cloud service providers—e.g., what support they provide for scientific computing
       *	Information about Linux admin support
       * AER
       * Ramboll?